craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Factions of Puget Sound.md

 		- [[Aria Edges]]
 		- [[Tourist Paramilitary]]
 	- *South Tacoma* (Spanaway, JBLM)
-			- *South Tacoma* was severely damaged by the blast in North Tacoma, but a large portion of the population here survived, including remnants of the Washington State Guard in the Joint-Base Louis-McCord
+			- *South Tacoma* was severely damaged by the blast in North Tacoma, but a large portion of the population here survived, including remnants of the Washington State Guard in the Joint-Base Louis-McCord.
+			- The Joint-Base is a major source of firearms and ammunition in the region.
 		- [[Fedway Scavs]] (see [[Savage]])
 		- [[Aria Edges]]
 		- [[Washington State Remnants]]